IP Address Formats: Decimal, Binary, Hex, and How to Convert

 same local subnet.

 This is entirely a binary operation.
 You cannot do it in decimal without first converting.
-That is why understanding IP to binary conversion is not optional—it is the foundation of every subnetting calculation.
-Our subnet calculator automates this, but knowing the mechanics yourself is what separates someone who configures networks from someone who actually understands them.
+That is why understanding IP to binary conversion is not optional.
+It is the foundation of every subnetting calculation.
+Our subnet calculator automates this.
+Knowing the mechanics yourself is what separates someone who configures networks from someone who actually understands them.

 Hexadecimal Format